Edward Venables-Vernon-Harcourt

 Edward Venables-Vernon-Harcourt (10 October 1757 – 5 November 1847) was a Church of England bishop.
 He was the Bishop of Carlisle from 1791 to 1807 and then the Archbishop of York until his death.

-He was the third son of the George Venables-Vernon, 1st Baron Vernon (1709–1780), and assumed the additional name of Harcourt on succeeding to the property of his cousin, the last Earl Harcourt, in 1831.
+He was the third son of the George Venables-Vernon, 1st Baron Vernon (1709–1780), and Martha Harcourt, sister to the 1st Earl Harcourt.
+Later he assumed the additional name of Harcourt on succeeding the property including Nuneham House from his childless first cousin, the 3rd Earl Harcourt, in 1831.